Verumex/clamav-microservice/README.md

-This is two in one docker image so it runs open source virus scanner ClamAV (https://www.clamav.net/), automatic virus definition updates as background process and REST api interface to interact with ClamAV process.
+This is two-in-one docker image that runs the open-source virus scanner [ClamAV](https://www.clamav.net), automatic virus definition updates as a background process and a REST API interface to interact with the ClamAV process.

 ## Configuration

-- `API_USERNAME`: The username of the api in plaintext
+- `API_USERNAME`: The username of the API in plaintext
-- `API_PASSWORD`: The password of the api in plaintext
+- `API_PASSWORD`: The password of the API in plaintext

 ## Usage:

-#### Run clamav-rest docker image:
+#### Run the clamav-rest docker image:

 ```bash
 docker run -p 3000:3000 -e API_USERNAME=username -e API_PASSWORD=password verumex/clamav-microservice
 ```

-#### Test that service detects common test virus signature:
+#### Test that the service detects common test virus signatures:

 ```bash
 $ curl -i -u username:password -F "file=@eicar.txt" http://localhost:9000/scan